 Why I’ve Been Missing And Face Reveal….

 Did I get you excited with that clickbait title?
 Awesome.
-Now let me break your heart — I’m kidding about the face reveal part.
+Now let me disappoint you — I’m kidding about the face reveal part.
 Well, sort of.
 Here’s a photo of my eye to help satisfy the super-sleuths out there constantly trying to hunt down my identity. :p

 Table of Contents